Paritosh7/capstone/README.md

 > Enter a valid city name and a valid date for the travel, the app displays relavant information regarding the place.
 Valid date (YYYY-MM-DD, from the date requesting + 15 days) & valid city depends on the API http://www.geonames.org/export/web-services.html, if it has the data.

-Entering an invalid place or other erros results in an message which displays the details of what could have gone wrong with the request.
+Entering an invalid place, results in a message which displays the details of what could have gone wrong with the request.

 Also, this project supports cross browser rendering for Date used.
 For ex.
 Safari doesn't support Date.
-Therefore, a message is displayed to the user regarding the minimum date (whenever making the request) and maximum date allowed (date requesting + 15 days), so that the user can enter the correct date.
+Therefore, a message is displayed to the user regarding the minimum date (whenever making the request) and maximum date allowed (+ 15 days from today), so that the user can enter the correct date.
 If the user still enters an incorrect date, error message is displayed on the screen.

 ## API's Used